Suwannee Banjo Camp dates:

 Note: Clawhammer and old-time fingerpicking together are often referred to as old-time banjo.

 Suwannee Banjo Camp inaugurates a new format this year, and runs straight through from Thursday afternoon to Sunday afternoon.
 We now offer nine class sessions — three on Friday, four on Saturday and two on Sunday.
 Each session is one hour and fifteen minutes long.
 There are staff concerts on both Friday and Saturday evenings; over the course of the weekend you’ll have the opportunity to hear our entire staff in concert.
 Rounding out the program are “demonstrations,” presentations, and staff-led bluegrass and old-time jams conducted at a variety of skill levels.

 SBC still offers a Weekend-Only Option (Friday afternoon to Sunday afternoon).
 See below for more details.

 SBC also offers full-time tracks in fiddle and guitar!
 For more information, click on the Classes menu item.

-SBC offers eight class sessions over the course of the weekend — two on Friday, four on Saturday and two on Sunday.
+SBC offers nine class sessions over the course of the weekend — three on Friday, four on Saturday and two on Sunday.
 Each session is one hour and fifteen minutes long.

-Orientation takes place on Friday afternoon prior to the start of the first class.
+Student Orientation takes place on Thursday evening right after dinner, and prior to the start of the Thursday evening activities.